macik/cot_ui_datetime/README.md

 * I18n for datepicker control (date format, month and day of weeks names)
 * Using jQueryUI library
 * jQueryUI ThemeRoller ready
-* By default working in add/edit page, edit users, user profile.
+* By default working in add/edit page, edit users, user profile, search options.
 * Optional mode to track any date/time controls and replace with new one regardless opened page or extension